Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Introduction

-\begin{itemize} \item We are the first to explore the application of the knowledge distillation paradigm to the Fully Unsupervised Anomaly Detection task. \item We propose Domain-Specific Training (DST) as in \cref{fig:intro} (a), which first performs Confidence-Guided Domain Construction to build data domains with low anomaly probability.
-Then, each domain is used to train a domain-specific student via Domain-Specific Distillation with Regularization. \item We introduce Cross-Domain Knowledge Aggregation (CDKA), where domain-specific students provide pseudo-normal features for each sample to train a global student that integrates information across all domains as depicted in \cref{fig:intro} (a). \item Experimental verification shows that our CDD is significantly higher than the baseline RD, and has better performance and faster inference speed than the previous FUAD methods. \end{itemize}
+\begin{itemize} \item We propose an ``\textit{isolating to harness}" solution for FUAD, achieving “waste-to-energy” by transforming potential anomaly interference into beneficial training signals. \item We explore the application of the Knowledge Distillation paradigm to the Fully Unsupervised Anomaly Detection task. \item We propose Division-Specific Training (DST), which first performs Confidence-Guided Partition Construction to build data divisions with low anomaly probability.
+Then, each data division is used to train a division-specific student via Division-Specific Distillation with Regularization. \item Cross-Division Knowledge Aggregation (CDKA) is introduced, where division-specific students provide pseudo-normal features for out-of-division samples to train a global student integrating information across all divisions. \item Experimental verification on multiple datasets shows that our CDD significantly outperforms the baseline RD in the FUAD setting. \end{itemize}

+The remainder of this paper is organized as follows.
+Section \ref{sec:related} reviews related work on unsupervised and fully unsupervised anomaly detection task.
+Section \ref{sec:motivation} elucidates the motivation behind our strategy through a visualization of the Cross-Division Distillation effect.
+Section \ref{sec:method} details the proposed Cross-Division Distillation (CDD) framework, including Division-Specific Training and Cross-Division Knowledge Aggregation mechanisms.
+Section \ref{sec:ex} presents comprehensive experimental results and ablation studies on multiple benchmarks.
+Finally, Section \ref{sec:conclusion} concludes the paper.